xiaoyang-sde/knowledge-base/docs/artificial-intelligence/05-constraint-satisfaction-problems.md

 - $D$ is a set of variables, ${ D_1, \dots, D_n }$, for each variable.
 Each domain $D_i$ consists of a set of allowable values, ${ v_1, \dots, v_k }$ for variable $X_i$.
 - $C$ is a set of constraints that specifies allowable combinations of variables.
 Each constraint $C_i$ consists of a pair $<\text{scope}, \text{rel}>$, where $\text{scope}$ is a tuple of variables that participate in the constraint and $\text{rel}$ is a relation that defines the values that those variables can take on.
 The relation could be defined as an explicit list of tuples of values or an abstract relation.

 Each state in a CSP is defined by an assignment of values to some or all of the variables, ${X_i = v_i, \dots}$.
-The assignment that does not violate constraints is the consistent assigment.
+The assignment that does not violate constraints is the consistent assignment.
 The complete assignment is one in which each variable is assigned, and the solution to a CSP is a consistent and complete assignment.

 ### Variation of Constraint